aws-powertools/powertools-lambda-typescript/docs/index.md

 * [AWS CDK](https://github.com/aws-powertools/powertools-lambda-typescript/tree/main/examples/cdk){target="_blank"}
 * [AWS SAM](https://github.com/aws-powertools/powertools-lambda-typescript/tree/main/examples/sam){target="_blank"}

-If instead you want to see Powertools for AWS Lambda (TypeScript) in a slightly more complex use case, check the [Serverless TypeScript Demo](https://github.com/aws-samples/serverless-typescript-demo).
-You can find instructions on how to deploy and load test this application in the [repository](https://github.com/aws-samples/serverless-typescript-demo).
+If instead you want to see Powertools for AWS Lambda (TypeScript) in a slightly more complex use case, check the [Serverless TypeScript Demo](https://github.com/aws-samples/serverless-typescript-demo) or the [AWS Lambda performance tuning](https://github.com/aws-samples/optimizations-for-lambda-functions) repository.
+Both demos use Powertools for AWS Lambda (TypeScript) as well as demonstrating other common techniques for Lambda functions written in TypeScript.

 ## Features